artursniegowski/Blog_website_Flask_ready_for_Heroku/README.md

 ---

-**The program was developed using python 3.10.6, Flask 2.2, Flask-Login, Flask - Message Flashing, Flask-Bootstrap, Flask-CKEditor, Flask-SQLAlchemy, Flask-WTF, SQLite, Email SMTP, Hashing passwords with Wergzeug, Flask-Gravatar, Customized Flask decorators**
+**The program was developed using python 3.10.6, Flask 2.2, Flask-Login, Flask - Message Flashing, Flask-Bootstrap, Flask-CKEditor, Flask-SQLAlchemy, Flask-WTF, SQLite, PostgreSQL, Email SMTP, Hashing passwords with Wergzeug, Flask-Gravatar, Customized Flask decorators**

 In order to run the program, you have to execute main.py.
 And your website will be accessible under localhost:5000 (http://127:0:0:1:5000).